msteffan/fundamentals/03_chapter/04_exercise.md

 You can use any expression you like, but make sure your expression includes at least one operator.

 You can check your answers in the console by running the code (pressing the play button at the top of the editor).

->**HINT** To run an individual line of code without running the suceeding lines, try commenting out the lines you do not want to run using "//".
+We've written `console.log()`so that the console will print out the value of your expression.
+Try running the code without `console.log()`.
+The code will run, but you won't see that gratifying result of `string, number, boolean` on the screen.

 ---
 [On to the next lesson.](05_lesson.md)